subham9499/OpenLANE-Workshop/README.md

 ### Invoking OpenLane

-Go to openlane directory and type `./flow.tcl` to invoke the openlane tool
+Go to OpenLANE directory and type `./flow.tcl` to invoke the openlane tool.
+To run OpenLANE interactively use the command `./flow.tcl -interactive`

 ![](/images/2.png)